deepily/genie-in-the-box/README.md

 #### WHAT MOST PEOPLE PROBABLY DON'T REALIZE

-Even the simplest of vox in & vox out UX -- when coupled with agentic behaviors -- is **_hard_**.
+Even the simplest of vox in & vox out UX -- especially when coupled with agentic behaviors -- is **_hard_**.
 It's asynchronous, and usually frustratingly slow.
 It's a new way of interacting with computers, which requires a global re-thinking of how different the UI control and display modalities interact.

 #### DEEPILY ~~HAS~~ IS WORKING ON ~~A~~ SOLUTIONs